Stress and anxiety are common experiences for most people.

-It may help lower cortisol levels, blood pressure and heart rate and increase gamma-Aminobutyric acid (GABA), a neurotransmitter that is lowered in mood disorders.
+It may help lower cortisol levels, blood pressure and heart rate and increase gamma-aminobutyric acid (GABA), a neurotransmitter that is lowered in mood disorders.

-Bottom Line: Yoga is widely used for stress reduction.
+Summary Yoga is widely used for stress reduction.
 It may help lower stress hormone levels and blood pressure.

 Mindfulness describes practices that anchor you to the present moment.